 America thought that other nations would yield to its power...not so anymore : China, Iran, Turkey, Russia, all old, imperial cultures, are fighting back.

-America is exciting and savage, Europe beautiful and boring, Asia is about finding its own way, somehow giving individuals a chance without compromising community.
+America is exciting and savage, Europe civilized and beautiful, Asia is finding its way, at tension between individuals and community.

-The new updated ideas for governance and economic management may come from the east not the west - not from Europe but places like Singapore.
+New ideas for governance and economic management may come equally from the east as from the west - beyond Europe, from the likes of Singapore or Taiwan.